CME211/notes/syllabus.md

 [grading-guidelines]: https://github.com/CME211/notes/tree/master/guidelines

+**Important note regarding minimium thresholds for passing the course** Students _must pass_ the homework section of the course in order to pass the class overall.
+Additionally, students _must pass_ the exams (when considered in union) in order to pass the class overall.
+Lastly, students
+_must pass_ the final project in order to earn a passing grade in the course overall.
+We put these guardrails in place to ensure that students are putting consistent effort into the course.

+Should you choose to take the course CR/NC, your final grade must be satisfactory or better -- i.e. you'll need to earn at least a C- or better to get a CR.

 ## Exam
-This year there will only be one examination; it will occur midway through the quarter and it will be based on your knowledge of Python.

-Note that students *must pass* the exam in order to earn a passing grade in the course.

-You will have two hours to complete the exam, but you will have a window of 24 hours in which you can open the exam and complete it within two hours.
-The two hours start when you open the exam in Canvas.
-If you foresee or encounter extenuating circumstances that would not allow you to complete the exam within the two hour limit or before the deadline, please contact the teaching staff as soon as possible.
+This year, we will administer the exams in person during regularly scheduled class times.
+You will have 85 minutes to complete the exam, i.e. we will reserve the entire lecture for the exam on the relevant days.
+If you foresee or encounter extenuating circumstances that would not allow you to be present for the in-person examinations, please contact the teaching staff as soon as possible.

 ## Assignments
 There will be 7 assignments (although the first is required, it is not graded in the same way as subsequent assignments).
-In general, assignments will be posted on Friday afternoons and be due the following Friday at 4:30 pm via online submission.
+In general, assignments will be posted on Friday afternoons and be due the following Friday at 4:30 pm via online submission, through GitHub.

-This year, students are expected to complete *all* assignments.
+Students are expected to complete *all* assignments.
 Across all assignments, students are permitted a total of 3 late days, which can be used one day at a time.
 I.e., each late day used grants up to a 24-hour extension, and a late day cannot be used partially (e.g. if you hand in an assignment 2 hours after the deadline, you will have used up an entire late day).
 Usage of *additional* late days (beyond 3) will be penalized at the end of the quarter, by an amount subject to the discretion of the staff!
-E.g. with one *additional* late day, we might choose to penalize 25% of allowable marks, and with two *additional* late days, we might choose to penalize 50% of allowable marks, and with three *additional* late days, we might choose to penalize 75% of allowable marks.
+E.g. with one *additional* late day, we might choose to penalize 25% of allowable marks on the relevant assignment which uses an unsanctioned late day, and with two *additional* late days, we might choose to penalize 50% of allowable marks on the relevant assignments which use unsanctioned late days, etc.

-Note that failure to submit even a single assignment corresponds to *at least* a full final letter grade deduction.
+Note that *failure to submit* a single assignment corresponds to *at least* a full final letter grade deduction, simply by virtue of the fact that there are six full graded assignments each worth 10% of your final letter grade.

 ## Final Project
-This year we will not do a second C++ exam as we usually do.
-Instead, we are placing more weight on the final project which allows students to showcase what they've learned cumulatively throughout the course.
+We allow students to showcase what they've learned cumulatively throughout the course via a final project, which will use a little bit of Python but will mostly be done in C++; the instructions for the final project will be given to you, i.e. you will not be free to choose your own final project.
 More details will be provided later in the quarter.

-Note that students *must pass* the final project in order to earn a passing grade in the course.

 ## Course Privacy Statement
 As noted in the University’s [recording and broadcasting courses policy][recording-policy], students may not audio or video record class meetings without permission from the instructor (and guest speakers, when applicable).
 If the instructor grants permission or if the teaching team posts videos themselves, students may keep recordings only for personal use and may not post recordings on the Internet, or otherwise distribute them.
 These policies protect the privacy rights of instructors and students, and the intellectual property and other rights of the university.
 Students who need lectures recorded for the purposes of an academic accommodation should contact the Office of Accessible Education.